-- if any of your funds were obtained through divorce from an ex-spouse then you may not be entitled to a 25% taxfree lump sum at all from those transferred funds; - if you applied for any of the previous lifetime allowance protections in force before 6th April 2024 then your taxfree entitlement may be higher or different to the normal limit or upper cap, or you may not be permitted to take an UFPLS at all; and - if you held rights under an occupational pension scheme before 6th April 2006 and on transfer to your SIPP you retained a protected lump sum entitlement.
+- if any of your funds were obtained through divorce from an ex-spouse then you may not be entitled to a 25% tax-free lump sum at all from those transferred funds; - if you applied for any of the previous lifetime allowance protections your tax-free entitlement may be higher or different to the normal limit or upper cap, or you may not be permitted to take a UFPLS at all; and - if you held rights under an occupational pension scheme before 6th April 2006 and on transfer to your SIPP you retained a protected lump sum entitlement.

-If I go into income drawdown, what happens to any remaining funds when I die?
+If I am in income drawdown, what happens to any remaining funds when I die?